-What really hooked me straight is their weird mix of influences: Something like one part of Stream of Passion, two parts of Evanescence and a pinch of Xandria with some Insomnium mixed into it.
-Straight on the Gothic Metal train with a Doom-ish, kind of blackened aftertaste.
+We got “stylefusion”!
+What really hooked me straight is their weird mix of influences: Something like two equal parts of Stream of Passion and early Nemesea.
+Two parts of Evanescence and a pinch of Xandria.
+With some Insomnium-esque background melodies mixed into it.
+Straight on the Gothic Metal train, with a Doom-ish kind of blackened aftertaste.
 Well, great so far.
 All covered and defined?
 Nope and you might have guessed it: Reveries End push Edge of Dark Waters out of the purely Gothic arena and way far into the Progressive Metal field somewhere in the second half of the album.

-The disc veers away from this purely Gothic taste to a more Progressive style of music – say – as of Mute, but really taking off with Tomorrow’s Fool.
+The record does this about turn from this purely gothic taste to a more progressive style of music – say – as of Mute.
+But really takes off with it in Tomorrow’s Fool.
 And this is an amazing thing, ’cause all of a sudden the lyrics fit better and the whole production gains in quality.
-So, crudely put, from somewhat of an Evanescence clone into the wake of Arjen Lucassen’s mighty steamer.
+So, crudely put, from somewhat of an Evanescence clone into the wake of Arjen Lucassen‘s mighty steamer.
 And that is a feat – a new meaning to the saying ‘improves with age’.

 Now how did they do on the mixing and mastering?
 Whilst the album is loud, very loud, they have gone through great pains to really get all elements at their right level.
 For once I do not get beaten into submission by excessive drum work and we are not losing anyone along the way.
 Kudos to all of those involved in the process: The band, recording by Markus Heinonen at Transcendental Studio and D-Studio.
 Mixing by Tuomas Kokko at Electric Fox Studios and mastered by Virtalähde Mastering.

 Whilst this is already a pretty mature production, it appears that Reveries End have not yet quite found their very own brand and steady style yet.
-All the more so that some of that stuff on this full length has already been published earlier – Descent would be an example of that.
-What they display in Edge of Dark Waters could easily be classified as one of the many almost interchangeable female fronted Gothic Metal outfits and this is for sure going to happen to them in some reviews.
-However, the start of the album with Gothic Metal and then wildly spiralling away into Progressive territory, always delivered in their melancholy ways, renders this record very interesting.
+All the more so that some of that stuff on this full length has already been published earlier.
+Descent would be an example of that.
+What they display in Edge of Dark Waters could easily be classified as one of the many almost interchangeable female fronted Gothic Metal outfits.
+And this will for sure happen to them in some reviews.
+However, the start of the album with Gothic Metal and then wildly spiralling away into progressive territory, always delivered in their melancholy ways, renders this record very interesting.

 Go and get it: